-Through the market building activities the Impact Programme seeks to reduce barriers and bottlenecks in the impact investing value chain aiming to make impact investing as effective, efficient and as attractive to investors, intermediaries and enterprises
+The Impact Programme’s market-building activities seek to reduce the constraints in the impact investing value chain and make the practice of impact investing as effective, as efficient and as attractive as possible to investors, intermediaries and enterprises.

 The market building work focuses on five areas:

 - Opening up sources of finance through new mechanisms for investments